lemon24/reader/docs/cli.rst

 Command-line interface
 ======================

-This part of the documentation covers the *reader* command-line interface.
+*reader* comes with a command-line interface that exposes basic management functionality.

 .. warning::

-    The CLI is not stable yet and might change without any notice.
+    The CLI is is not fully stable, see the :ref:`roadmap <cli roadmap>` for details.

 .. note::